IntroCSCI/colorvisionproject-eschoenfield/README.md

 filePalette << saves distinct color values to the user named file.

 ### Arrays/Vectors
-vector <string> listColors is a an array that holds the hexadecimal values of Tol's color scheme as a string. vector <string> chosenPalette is a vector that is used to save the user's chosen colors.
+string listColors[8] is a an array that holds the hexadecimal values of Tol's color scheme as a string. vector <string> chosenPalette is a vector that is used to save the user's chosen colors.